Event-driven programming: Event handlers

 The actual logic is contained in event handler routines.
 These routines handle the events to which the main program will respond.
 For example, a single mouse-click on a "Save" command button in a GUI program might trigger a routine to save data to a database.
 An "Exit" button might trigger a routine to exit the program.
 The event loop receives events from all such command buttons and other GUI elements, dispatching the appropriate event handler routine for each button.

 Event handler routines need to be bound to specific events, so the event loop can dispatch the correct routine in response to the event.
 Many IDEs simplify this process by providing the programmer with an event handling template for each specific event (such as a button click), allowing the programmer to focus on writing the event-handling code.

 In a sequential program, keeping track of execution order and history is normally trivial.
 But in an event-driven program, event handlers execute non-sequentially in response to external events.
 Special attention and planning is required to correctly structure the event handlers to work when called in any order.

 Common uses

 Most existing GUI architectures use event-driven programming.
-Windows has an event loop.
+Windows has the message loop.
 The Java AWT framework processes all UI changes on a single thread, called the Event dispatching thread.
 Similarly, all UI updates in the Java framework JavaFX occur on the JavaFX Application Thread.

 Most network servers and frameworks such as Node.js are also event-driven.